tahoma2d/tahoma2d_docs/source/installing_tahoma2D.rst

 1. Extract the zip file.

-2. Find the file called Tahoma
+2. Find the file called Tahoma2D

 3. Double click and start drawing.